the-events-calendar/the-events-calendar/readme.txt

 = [5.9.0] 2021-08-10 =

 * Fix - Add a new function to add "Event Blocks" category to the editor for WP >= 5.8.
 [TEC-4037]
+* Feature - Alter Customizer to leverage the new exposed CSS custom properties.
+[TCMN-104]
+* Feature - Reduce the CSS load of The Events Calendar Customizer style overrides.
+[TEC-3011]
+* Feature - Allow easier style overrides by users and third-party themes/plugins.
+[TEC-3011]
+* Feature - Add new Font Sections to Customizer -> The Events Calendar -> Global Events.
+[TEC-3872]
+* Feature - Add new font family control to allow The Events Calendar styles to inherit theme fonts.
+[TEC-3895]
+* Feature - Add new font size controls for accessibility and to allow users to more closely match the font sizes of their theme.
+[TEC-3891]
 * Language -

 = [5.8.1] 2021-07-20 =